Mr-Quin/danmaku-anywhere/README.en.md

 ### 3. Mount danmaku (Manual Mode or Ad-Hoc Use)

 > [!NOTE]
 > You should be able to see the extension's floating button (a blue circle) on the page.
-If not, check if your mount config is correct before proceeding
+If not, check if your mount
+> config is correct before proceeding

 - In the extension's popup window, go to the "Mount" tab.
 - Select an episode in the dropdown selector, then click "Mount" to mount it over the video
 - In manual mode, you'll need to repeat the steps above when the episode changes

+### Automatic Mode

+In automatic mode, the extension will parse the currently playing show and try to find matching danmaku.
+Automatic mode can be turned off at anytime from the speed dial button.

+Automatic mode requires manual integration with each website.
+Feel free to submit a feature request if you want automatic mode for a specific website.

+Below are the instruction for each integration.

+#### Plex

+Set the "name" field of a Mount Config to "plex" to enable the Plex integration.

+- The extension uses the name and episode number of the currently playing media to match danmaku, so please make sure you library metadata is accurate.
+- The extension cannot distinguish between videos and non-video contents (such as music), so please disable danmaku first before playing non-video content.

 ### Turning off the extension